lammps/lammps/doc/src/fix_adapt.rst

 :math:`N` (inclusive).
 A middle asterisk means all types from m to n (inclusive).

-Currently *angle* does not support angle_style hybrid nor angle_style hybrid/overlay as angle styles.
-The angle styles that currently work with fix adapt are
+If :doc:`angle_style hybrid <angle_hybrid>` is used, *astyle* should be a sub-style name.
+The angle styles that currently work with fix adapt are:

 +------------------------------------+----------+-------------+
 | :doc:`harmonic <angle_harmonic>`   | k,theta0 | type angles |